-Porsche has been beavering away on the 918 Spyder Nürburgring programme.
-Two days ago, a prototype set a 7:14 (minutes:seconds) on the Nürburgring, which Porsche says is amongst the best for a street-legal vehicle on production tyres.
+Porsche has been beavering away on its 918 Spyder Nürburgring programme.
+Two days ago, a 918 Spyder prototype set a 7:14 (minutes:seconds) on the Nürburgring, which Porsche says is amongst the best for a street-legal vehicle on production tyres.

 In fact, it’s just 4 seconds faster than the time Porsche claimed for test driver Timo Kluck in a 911 GT2 RS on Michelins back in 2010, but almost 30 seconds slower than road-legal Radicals.
 If you’ve ever experienced a Radical, you’ll know it is hardly the same.
 Still, half a minute’s a bit of a gap.